Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Discussion Limitations

-\textbf{\textit{(b) Client side sharing:}} Table \ref{tbl:GDPR_cookie_syncing} and \ref{tbl:CCPA_cookie_syncing} show cookie syncing statistics for NAI, under GDPR and CCPA, respectively.
-When we opt-out, we note that the percentage of advertisers participating in cookie syncing decreases by 9.6\% under GDPR and increase by 0.7\% under CCPA.
-In comparison to opt-out through OneTrust under GDPR, 8.2\% few advertisers participate in cookie syncing.
-We do not make a comparison with CookieBot because cookie syncing increases when we opt-out through CookieBot under GDPR.
-In comparison to opt-out through OneTrust and CookieBot under CCPA, 8.6\% few and 5.8\% more advertisers participate in cookie syncing. \textbf{\textit{Takeaway \#4:}} We note that the advertiser-offered opt-out controls are also ineffective in curbing the processing and selling of user data despite user consent to opt-out.
-While advertisers at large do not honor their own opt-out controls, they slightly reduce targeting and share less data as compared to the state-enforced regulations.
+Advertiser-offered opt-out controls are also ineffective in curbing the processing and selling of user data despite user consent to opt-out.
+While advertisers at large do not honor their own opt-out controls, they slightly share less data as compared to the state-enforced regulations.
+The following is one example set of client-side data sharing.